María Chivite

 María Victoria Chivite Navascués (born 5 June 1978) is a Spanish politician who serves as the President of the Government of Navarre.
 She has been the Secretary-General of the Socialist Party of Navarre (PSN–PSOE) since December 2014.
-A member of the 7th, 8th and 9th terms of the Parliament of Navarre, she also served as Senator between 2011 and 2015.
+A member of the 7th, 8th and 9th terms of the Parliament of Navarre, she also served as Senator from December 2011 to June 2015.
+She is the longest-serving and only female president of Navarre to be reelected.

 Early life and education

 Chivite was born on 5 June 1978 in Cintruénigo.
 A member of the Socialist Youth of Spain, she graduated from the Public University of Navarre with a degree in Sociology.

 Career

 She was municipal councillor in Cintruénigo between 2003 and 2007, and in Valle de Egüés between 2011 and 2013.
 She was also a member of the 7th and 8th terms of the Parliament of Navarre.
-Chivite, who became a member of the Senate in 2011, was appointed as Spokesperson of the Socialist Parliamentary Group in the Upper House in 2014.
+Chivite, who became a member of the Senate in mid-December 2011, was appointed as Spokesperson of the Socialist Parliamentary Group in the Upper House in 2014.
 Proclaimed as Secretary-General of the PSN-PSOE on 13 December 2014, Chivite ran first in the PSN-PSOE list vis-à-vis the 2015 Navarrese regional election.
-She repeated her bid in the 2019 regional election, with the Socialist list coming up second in seats after Navarra Suma.
+She repeated her bid in the 2019 regional election, with the Socialist list, coming up second in seats after Navarra Suma.

 Chivite was invested President of Navarre on 2 August 2019 Chivite government, commanding the yes votes of PSN-PSOE (11), Geroa Bai (9), Podemos (2), Izquierda-Ezkerra (1) groups in the regional legislature.
 The 20 MPs of the Navarra Suma parliamentary group voted against as well as 2 MPs of EH Bildu.
 The other 5 MPs of EH Bildu abstained.
 She assumed office on 6 August in a ceremony celebrated at the seat of the regional parliament.
+She was elected again in the 2023 Navarrese elections thanks to the support of Geroa Bai and Contigo/Zurekin and the abstention of EH Bildu, becoming the first female President of Navarre to be reelected.